Contact:

-Definition: What is meant by chisel holder
+Definition: What is meant by a chisel holder?

 Chisel holder refers to the insertion interface of a demolition hammer into which the chisel, with its shank, is inserted, aligned, and locked.
 It combines guide bushings, locking elements, and sealing/lubrication systems to transmit impact energy axially, control transverse forces, and enable tool changes.
 Terms such as tool holder, insertion end, shank profile, or insertion system essentially denote the same function: the positive and frictional connection between the impact mechanism and the chisel.
+In practice, the term also implicitly includes tolerances and surface properties defined by industry standards that govern fit, hardness, and interchangeability.

 Design and function of the chisel holder